Get a customized plan, weekly lessons, and direct, daily coaching from Erin and Jake so you always know exactly what to do. No matter where you live.

 Weekly one-on-one coaching sessions via Zoom

-At the first session, we’ll get to know you and your dog, map out a plan, and set up access to your Text a Trainer service (see below)
+At the first session, we’ll get to know you and your dog, map out a plan, and set up access to your ongoing messaging support (see below)

 Bite-sized homework so you always know exactly what to do next

-We’ll break your training goals down into clear, easy-to-achieve steps, and walk you through it one “homework assignment” at a time.
+We’ll break your training goals down into easy-to-achieve steps and walk you through it one homework assignment at a time.

 Unlimited "form checks" to make sure you're on track to get results

-You’ll send us videos of some of your training sessions (and in many cases, we’ll work with you in real time as you train your dog over a Zoom session), and we’ll give you friendly feedback.
+You’ll send us videos of some of your training sessions (and in many cases, we’ll coach you in real time as you train your dog over Zoom), and we’ll give you friendly feedback.
 We’ll let you know what to adjust and when to level up.

 Ongoing guidance throughout the week

-Instead of waiting until your next appointment when something confusing happens (which it will), you can text us via WhatsApp with questions, updates, or video clips.
+Instead of waiting until your next appointment when something confusing happens (because oh, IT WILL), just text us via WhatsApp.

 A training exercise didn’t go the way you expected?
-Your dog did something weird and you’re not sure what it means?
+Your dog did something weird?
+You’re having a bad day and just need reassurance that you’re not in fact the worst dog owner ever and puppy is not in fact doomed forever?

 Send us a message any time, day or night.
 We’ll respond within 24 hours on weekdays.